 - Does the client want exclusive rights to that image?

-If a brand wants to purchase the exclusive rights to use the photo (which is essentially buying the copyright), prices range from 50 to 100 percent of the original production fee.
+If a brand wants to purchase the exclusive rights to use the photo, prices range from 50 to 100 percent of the original production fee.
+If a brand wants to purchase the copyright to your photos (meaning they now own the photo and you can't use it anymore) the price ranges from 100 to 200 percent of the production fee.
 But keep in mind that the biggest reason one would wish to purchase the copyright is because they plan to resell the image.
 In almost all cases, it makes sense for the photographer to retain their copyright and simply license the image for specific usage.
 Some brands will think they need to buy the copyright but they really don't, so you just have to politely educate them.

-If you're curious how to charge for image licensing (because you absolutely should be charging) you should check out this post!
+If you're curious how to charge for image licensing (because you absolutely should be charging) you should check out my pricing guide for food photographers!

 More Food Blogging Resources